 Hand care: it’s important to look after your hands.
 Wash and dry them regularly.
 Inspect them for irregularities such as swelling, nail and skin changes and any changes to the joint shape or direction of fingers and/or thumbs.
 By being aware of your hands and any changes that occur, you can seek advice sooner.

 Assistive devices: if your hands are painful and stiff you may have difficulty gripping or holding everyday items.
 Assistive devices such as jar openers, book holders, tap turners, button hook and zipper aids and easy grip utensils can make tasks easier and more efficient by reducing joint stress and eliminating tight grasps.
 This also includes a range of easy grip garden tools and office equipment.
-Independent Living Centres have a wide range of these devices on display and you can get advice either in person or over the phone.
-You can also ask an occupational therapist about what equipment is best suited to you.
+You may need to speak with an occupational therapist about what equipment is best suited to you.

 See a hand therapist: if you have hand/wrist pain or a condition that affects your hands, seek the advice and expertise of a hand therapist.
 Hand therapists are occupational therapists or physiotherapists that have undergone advanced training to become experts in the assessment, diagnosis and treatment of upper limb problems (shoulder to hand).
 They can provide advice on joint protection and energy conservation (e.g. splints) as well as recommendations for adaptive devices/equipment to improve hand function.